weknowyourgame/FramerDeploy/README.md

-# Framer Deploy
+# Export No Code

-A tool that allows you to download Framer websites easily.
+A tool that lets you export no‑code websites easily — starting with Framer.

 ## Features

-- **Easy Downloads**: Download HTML files from any Framer website by simply entering the URL
+- **Easy Downloads**: Download HTML files from supported no‑code sites by simply entering the URL
 - **No Coding Required**: User-friendly interface for non-technical users
 - **Fast Processing**: Quickly extract website files with a single click
 - **Deploy Anywhere (Coming Soon)**: Deploy to any hosting provider with one-click deployment
-- **Custom Domain Support (Coming Soon)**: Use your own domain for deployed Framer sites
+- **Custom Domain Support (Coming Soon)**: Use your own domain for deployed mirrors
 - **Analytics Integration (Coming Soon)**: Track visitor data on your deployed sites

 ## Getting Started